How to update your content in 10 steps (and make it better)

 Preparing to update your content

-When it comes to updating your content, it can be tempting to jump into edit mode and start making changes right away.
+When updating your content, jumping into edit mode and making changes immediately can be tempting.
 But it’s much better to assess the situation and plan your actions!
-Making updates and improving your content in a piecemeal way might make it unreadable.
+Making updates and improving your content piecemeal might make it unreadable.
 It’s all too easy to end up with a ‘Frankenstein’s monster’ text, made up of patchwork parts that don’t really fit together well.
 Planning ahead and getting an overview of what needs to change will help you avoid this.
 Plus you can organize your activities more strategically and make sure your content goals are still being covered.

-While you’re preparing to update your content, keep the purpose of the page in mind.
+While you’re preparing to update your content, consider the page’s purpose.
 Why does it exist?
-What does it offer for users?
+What does it offer users?
 What role does it play in your website, and what goals do you want to achieve with it?
-Thinking about the purpose of your content early on will help you to keep it on track as you make changes.
+Thinking about the purpose of your content early on will help you keep it on track as you make changes.

 Read more: Why the purpose of your text is important for SEO »